Alcohol Increases Physical Signs Of Aging

 These physical and beauty concerns are nothing compared to the severe physical damage caused by smoking.
 Smokers often experience severely decreased eyesight, cataracts, and poor tastes of scent or smell.
 Smoking also causes severe damage to the lungs, including emphysema; damage to the cardiovascular system, including poor cholesterol, heart damage, and restricted veins; gingivitis and gum inflammation; increased risk of cancers; high risk of developing diabetes; and potential infertility or impotence.
 All of these problems will leave your body in a devastating state, aged beyond its years.

 Studies have shown that smoking, like alcohol, seriously impacts the functioning of your brain and causes severe premature mental aging.
 A study published in Molecular Psychiatry found that smokers had a much thinner cortex than people who didn’t smoke.
 This area of the brain is responsible for such important processes and language and perception.
 While the cortex naturally thins with age (the main cause of aging-related mental deterioration), smoking appeared to severely increase this speed.
 Thankfully, quitting smoking appeared to help restore some of the thickness of the cortex, but not all.

 Quitting Now Can Help

 Thankfully, quitting smoking and drinking may help halt premature aging symptoms and even decrease their severity.
 So, even if you have suffered from a lifelong addiction to either tobacco or alcohol, there are still benefits to quitting.
-If you need help in your quest to quit, please contact us at Addiction Campuses today.
-Our helpful counselors can help you find a treatment option that is right for you.
+If you need help in your quest to quit, please contact us at Vertava Health today.
+Our helpful counselors can help you find a alcoholic detox and rehab treatment option that is right for you.